Metatab/publicdata/README.rst

 Census Dataframes
 -----------------

+For a general overview of the features of the Census URLs, see the `ACS Notebook <https://github.com/Metatab/publicdata/blob/master/notebooks/ACS.ipynb>`_.

 The ``.dataframe`` property returns a ``CensusDataFrame`` which has some special features for working with Census data, including margin-aware summation, ratios, proportions and margin manipulations.
 See the `Special Features of Census Dataframes <https://github.com/Metatab/publicdata/blob/master/notebooks/Special% 20Features%20of%20Census%20Dataframe.ipynb>`_ notebook for details.

 Goals